Is Adam our Federal Head?

 - Did Eve inherit Adam's sin if Adam is the Federal Head of all mankind?

-- There could be a case made for Eve being any type of descendents of Adam in that she didn't come from Adam since God made her from the side of Adam.
+- There could be a case made for Eve being any type of descendants of Adam in that she didn't come from Adam since God made her from the side of Adam.
 But, whether or not this would uphold under examination does not invalidate the biblical teaching of Federal headship.

 - If Adam represented all mankind and Jesus didn't inherit Adam's sin, then Federal Headship can't be true.